slbailey/Retrovue/docs/domain/Source.md

   --base-path "/media/movies"
 ```

-**List sources**: Use `retrovue source list` to see all sources, or `retrovue source list --json` for machine-readable output.
+**List sources**: Use `retrovue source list` to see all sources, or `retrovue source list --json` for machine-readable output. _(Contract: Planned)_

-**Show source details**: Use `retrovue source show "Source Name"` to see detailed source information including configuration and enrichers.
+**Show source details**: Use `retrovue source show "Source Name"` to see detailed source information including configuration and enrichers. _(Contract: Planned)_

-**Update source**: Use `retrovue source update "Source Name"` with new parameters to modify source configuration.
+**Update source**: Use `retrovue source update "Source Name"` with new parameters to modify source configuration. _(Contract: Planned)_

+**Discover collections**: Use `retrovue source discover "Source Name"` to discover and add collections from external sources.
+New collections are created with `enabled=False` by default.

+**Ingest source**: Use `retrovue source ingest "Source Name"` to process all enabled and ingestible collections within a source.
+This orchestrates individual collection ingests and provides aggregated results. **Note**: Source ingest is bulk-only and does not support collection-level narrowing flags like `--title`, `--season`, or `--episode`.
+For targeted ingest, use `retrovue collection ingest <collection_id> [--title ... --season ... --episode ...]`.

+**Attach enrichers**: Use `retrovue source attach-enricher "Source Name" <enricher_id> --priority <n>` to attach enrichers to all collections in a source. _(Contract: Planned)_

-**Update enrichers**: Use `retrovue source enrichers "Source Name" "enricher1,enricher2"` to add or modify enrichers without recreating the source.
+**Detach enrichers**: Use `retrovue source detach-enricher "Source Name" <enricher_id>` to remove enrichers from all collections in a source. _(Contract: Planned)_

-**Manage collections**: Use `retrovue source collections` to view all collections, `retrovue source enable "Collection Name"` to activate collections, and `retrovue source disable "Collection Name"` to deactivate collections.

-**Delete source**: Use `retrovue source delete "Source Name" --force` to permanently remove source and all related collections and path mappings.
+**Delete source**: Use `retrovue source delete "Source Name"` (with confirmation) or `retrovue source delete "Source Name" --force` to permanently remove source and all related collections and path mappings. **PRODUCTION SAFETY**: Sources with assets in PlaylogEvent or AsRunLog cannot be deleted in production, even with `--force`.

 All operations support identification by name, UUID, or external ID.
 The CLI provides both human-readable and JSON output formats.
+All operations support `--test-db` for isolated testing and `--dry-run` for preview operations.

 ## Naming rules